 4. Shanghai Tunnels, Portland

 Portland’s Shanghai Tunnels are world famous.
-They run under the city as a reminder that in its early years, this was a dark and dangerous city.
+They run under this infamously haunted city as a reminder that in its early years, this was a dark and dangerous city.
 Men and women alike were tricked or drugged in the bars and brothels all over town and dragged into the tunnels before being bundled onto boats to serve as slaves.

 Many were physically and/or sexually abused and several did not make it out of the tunnels alive.
 The hidden rooms were also used as opium dens and many people overdosed in the tunnels.